 Health and wellbeing

-The WhatsUp app is a quick and anonymous way to chat via text with practitioners at the Student Wellbeing Service (during office hours) and access our 24/7 multilingual helpline using the SOS Call button.
+The WhatsUp app is a quick and anonymous way to chat via text with practitioners at the Student Wellbeing Service (during office hours), and connect with external services that offer 24/7 support by using the SOS Call and text buttons.
 The app also provides a personal space to monitor your mood and express thoughts, feelings, and emotions.

 App features include: